 - Sign up for Chase Ultimate Rewards cards

-- Sign up for SPG or Marriott credit cards
+- Sign up for Marriott credit cards

 - Add authorized users to your credit cards

 - Get your spouse to sign up for their own cards